linkedin automation

 3. Personalize your messages

-Every automated connection request, InMails, or follow-up must be personalized.
-This includes addressing people by their names, mentioning mutual connections, and following up with the right context.
+Every automated connection request, InMail, or follow-up must feel personal.
+This means addressing people by their names, mentioning mutual connections, and following up with the right context.

-The perfect way to structure your automated LinkedIn outreaches is to use the RRR technique: Relevance, Rewards, Request.
+The perfect way to structure your LinkedIn outreaches is to use the RRR technique: Relevance, Reward, Request.

 4. Respond and interact